RCE Foto

 sent on December 17, 2025

-Pros: Reliable.
-Robust.
+Pros: Reliable and robust.
 Times from 1/8000.
 Two SD card slots.
 Possibility of vertical handle with snap and battery compartment.
 High autonomy.
-Very good ergonomics.
-Large and bright pentaprism.
+Excellent ergonomics.
+Large and bright viewfinder.
 Excellent high iso yield up to 6400.
 It weighs the right.

 Cons: AF not particularly performing but knowing it you can remedy it without problems.
-With mixed artificial lights there is the problem of cyan/magenta casts making even short burst shots, developing hundreds of raw files with this problem in the long run tires.
+With mixed artificial lights shooting in bursts, cyan/magenta dominants appear, the antiflickering option is missing.

 avatarjunior